 - a C.V.

-- a short (<1 page) describing your commitment to collaborative research and, if appropriate, diversity in materials research
+- a short (<1 page) document written by the candidate describing their commitment to collaborative research and, if appropriate, diversity in materials research

 - a nomination letter from the MRSEC faculty member explaining why the candidate should be a Kadanoff-Rice Fellow.

 The criteria for selecting the recipients are (i) excellence in research and (ii) interdisciplinary research interests.
 Priority is given to attracting new postdocs to our campus and/or to those who will bring a diverse perspective to the study of materials research.